DTJF/cmakefbc/_A_FileFold.md

   default `ALIASES` get declared (`Mail=${PROJ_MAIL}`, `Proj=*${PROJ_NAME}*`, `Year=${PROJ_YEAR}`, `Webs=${PROJ_WEBS}`).
 Set
   the flag to suppress this.

+\Item{NO_SYNTAX} A flag to drop the default syntax highlighting in source code listings.
+Set this to skip the `fb-doc -s` execution after the `doxygen` run, ie. when you don't include source listings or when you want to check the intermediate format generation.

 \Item{DOXYFILE} A keyword followed by a single string containing the name of the \Doxygen configuration file (`MyCustomDoxyfile` in the